ZenUml/core/README.md

 yarn start
 ````

+## CI/CD
+CI/CD is done with GitHub Actions.
+The workflow is defined in `.github/workflows/*.yml`.

+## gh-pages.yml
+This workflow has two jobs: `build` -> `deploy`.

+This workflow is triggered on every push to the `main` branch.
+It will build the project and publish the `dist` folder to the `gh-pages` branch.

 ## Put localhost on the internet
 We sometimes need to put our localhost on the internet so that we can test it remotely.